kbase/narrative/docs/README-dev.md

 ## Upgrade Linux kernel

-Docker currently uses (at minimum) the 3.8 Linux kernel, so you’ll need to install that and restart.
+Docker currently uses (at minimum) the 3.8 Linux kernel, so if your host is running an older kernel (e.g., Ubuntu 12.04), you’ll need to install the new kernel and restart.

     sudo su - root
     apt-get update